 In addition, in the event of closure for severe weather, the Summer Camp may close for the duration of the watch/warning and may not issue make-up days.

 Never send medication to camp in a child’s possession.
 Campers are not permitted to self-administer medication of any kind.
-The camp has a registered nurse who can administer over-the-counter or prescribed medication, provided they have a physician’s order on file.
+The camp has a registered nurse who can administer family-provided over-the-counter or prescribed medication, but only if a physician’s order is on file.
 Telephone authorization is not permitted.
-We do not stock any over-the-counter medication.

 Counselors will remind campers to apply and reapply sunscreen at set intervals.
 Counselors will not apply sunscreen for campers in 1st grade or older.
 Younger campers will receive assistance in the application of sunscreen.
 Parents must send sunscreen from home labeled with their child’s name.